-Full guidelines for PICO (Presenting Interactive COntent) presentations are available on the General Assembly website a few months before the meeting (link to 2017 version not available at the time of writing).
+Full guidelines for PICO (Presenting Interactive COntent) presentations are available on the General Assembly website a few months before the meeting.
 PICO scientific sessions start with a series of 2-minute long presentations, one from each presenting author.
-They can feature traditional PowerPoint slides, a movie, an animation, or simply a PDF showing your research on a large screen.
+They can feature traditional Power-Point slides, a movie, an animation, or simply a PDF showing your research on a large screen.
 After the 2-minute talks, the audience can explore each presentation on touch screens, where authors are available to answer questions and discuss their research in more detail.
 Furthermore, the presentations remain available after the end of a PICO session and can be viewed on the touch screens throughout the day of the session.
 This gives the opportunity to later discuss your research with colleagues who were not able to attend your session.
-Find out more about PICO on the General Assembly website or in 'PICO: the how-to guide to Presenting Interactive Content'.
+Find out more about PICO on the General Assembly website or in 'PICO: the how-to guide to Presenting Interactive COntent'.